 [A final note: some dermatologists are prescribing Otezla off-label for mild to moderate psoriasis, perhaps along with a topical steroid.
 Psoriasis treatment strategies still combine plenty of art with the science.]

-Xeljanz / Xeljanz XR (tofacitinib) is a drug that is FDA-approved for psoriatic arthritis when used along with non-biologic DMARDs (disease-modifying antirheumatic drugs, which include methotrexate and sulfasalazine).
+Xeljanz / Xeljanz XR (tofacitinib) is a drug that is FDA-approved for adults with psoriatic arthritis when non-biologic DMARDs (disease-modifying antirheumatic drugs, which include methotrexate and sulfasalazine) did not work well or cannot be tolerated.
 It helps to decrease pain, tenderness, and swelling in aching joints.
 It has also been shown in clinical trials to improve psoriasis symptoms, but as of yet, the FDA has not approved it for psoriasis (though doctors are free to prescribe it “off label” for that use).
 In those clinical trials it also showed positive results for nail psoriasis.

 The standard dose for psoriatic arthritis is either 5 mg twice a day, or the 11 mg extended release (XR) formula once per day.
 While Xeljanz plus a non-biologic DMARD can begin to deliver improvement for some psoriatic arthritis patients after just a couple of weeks, in other cases it could take 3-6 months.